je2dz/VB-Active-Directory/README.md

 ## Connecting Ubuntu 22.04.1 to AD

 I wanted to expand the lab to include systems other than Windows, so I decided to connect Ubuntu to AD.
 This was by far the most challenging portion of the lab.
 One is led to believe that while installing Ubuntu you can simply choose to use AD in the setup, and all will be fine.
 I never got it to succeed and always ended up getting a failed message.
-After searching the web, it appears to be a common issue and it took several YouTube videos, official documentation, and various websites to develop a fix that works for me.
+After searching the web, it appears to be a common issue and it took several YouTube videos, official documentation, and various websites to develop a fix that works for my project.

 #### STEPS